-Explore around Choquequirao, the second most important archaeological site in Cusco
+Explore the Choquequirao archaeological site, the second most important in Cusco

 Experience an amazing 4-day adventure, a unique journey you can't miss!